 Integrative, or "complementary", medicine is a focus of mine.
 This approach allows me to utilize all of my available resources to better care for my patients.
 Often times, my treatments are western medicine based, but herbal medications, diet, or acupuncture frequently become part of my plan.

 I adore being a veterinarian.
 Besides my integrative and exotic medicine background, I also have a strong interest in dentistry, internal medicine and behavior.
 I have an adorable ex-laboratory cat named Finky, and we share my NE Portland home with my little running buddy, my adopted mix-breed dog, Goblin.

 I started my veterinary career over 11 years ago at NW Neighborhood Veterinary Hospital after completing my doctorate in Veterinary Medicine from Ohio State University.
 I have enjoyed growing with the clinic and being a part of your pets' lives.
 Over the years, I have taken a special interest in ophthalmology (eye) and feline medicine.

 My cat, Iris presides over my NE Portland home, which is also shared by my husband and lab/hound mix Hilo.
 We are religious about snowboarding, love to cook, and enjoy working in our garden.

-I was born and raised in Portland and graduated from nearby Lincoln High School and the University of Oregon (go Ducks!).
-I received my veterinary degree in 2006 from Oregon State University.
-Prior to joining Northwest Neighborhood, I practiced veterinary medicine in Olympia, Washington for seven years.
-My professional interests include dermatology, ultrasound, and end-of-life care.
-I share my home with my husband, two daughters, and a dog and cat.
-I am thrilled to be joining the team at Northwest Neighborhood Veterinary Hospital and I look forward to developing a bond with you and your pets.
+A Portland native, I received my veterinary degree in 2006 from Oregon State University.
+Prior to joining Northwest Neighborhood, I practiced veterinary medicine in Olympia, Washington.
+My professional interests include dermatology, geriatric medicine, and end-of-life care.
+I share my home with my husband, two daughters, and our dog, Kami.
+My personal interests include cooking, reading, outdoor activities, and anything artistic.